Shipping An Inoperable Vehicle With A-1 AT

 How To Research Inoperable Vehicle Shippers

-Before you get a cost estimate from a potential shipper, there are a few basic things you should verify.
+Before you get a cost estimate from a potential shipper, you should verify a few basic things.
 The first is obviously whether or not they ship non-operable cars and, if so, how often.
 Experience is key, whether it’s the type of shipment you need or the distance and area of the destination city.
-Ideally, you want to deal with a transport company that has ample experience with inoperable vehicles, as well as one that operates regularly in the areas in which you’re shipping to and from.
+Ideally, you want to deal with a hauling company that has ample experience with inoperable vehicles, as well as one that operates regularly in the areas in which you’re shipping to and from.

-The internet is where a lot of people tend to do the initial phase of research and you can glean a lot by simply looking up any companies you’re considering.
-An experienced auto shipper will have a web presence that clearly spells out the services they offer and, in the case of inoperable vehicles, they should have a section explaining the process and their expertise.
-A company that regularly transports non-running cars should have dedicated space on their site, as opposed to a simple bullet point that mentions the service.
-If you really want to drill down to the nitty gritty and find out about an auto transport company, there is no better place to look than the FMCSA Company Snapshot.
-There you will find information about licensing, performance history, shipping safety, and complaints lodged against particular shippers—a terrific resource for finding up to date information about any car shipping company.
+The internet is where a lot of people tend to do the initial phase of research, and you can glean a lot of information by simply looking up any companies you’re considering.
+An experienced automobile shipper will have a web presence that clearly spells out the services they offer, and, in the case of inoperable vehicles, they should have a section explaining the process and their expertise.
+A company that regularly transports non-running cars should have dedicated space on their site instead of a simple bullet point that mentions the service.
+If you really want to drill down to the nitty-gritty and find out about an auto moving company, there is no better place to look than the FMCSA Company Snapshot.
+You will find information about licensing, performance history, shipping safety, and complaints lodged against particular shippers—a terrific resource for finding up-to-date information about any car hauling company.

 Related Information & FAQ